FlowFuse/flowfuse/docs/contribute/README.md

 When running like this, the `NODE_ENV` environment variable gets set to `development`.

+*Note*: if you have not used the [FlowForge Development Environment](#setting-up-a-development-environment), then you will need to run `npm run build` to build the platform before you can use `npm run serve`.

 ### Configuring FlowForge

-When running in this mode, the core app will use `etc/flowforge.yml` for its configuration.
+When running in development mode, the core app will use `etc/flowforge.yml` for its configuration.
 As you may want to have local configuration that you don't want to commit back to git, you can create a file called `etc/flowforge.local.yml` and it will use that instead.
 That filename is setup to be ignored by git so it won't be accidentally committed.